cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Even with the EVM, the whole variety of possible use cases could not be implemented with Ethereum.
 As the EVM basically is a sandbox, it is tailored to use cases.
 Simplistic use cases can be implemented with it but are **limited in regard to design and efficiency by the limitations of the sandbox**.
 Additionally, developing on Ethereum also bears limitations when it comes to programming languages.

-When it comes to **scalability** of public blockchains, all dApps are limited by their transaction processing speed.
+When it comes to **scalability** of public blockchains, all DApps are limited by their transaction processing speed.
 In PoW chains such as Bitcoin or Ethereum, developers have to compete for the chain's limited resources.

 State **finality** is an additional concern.
 Whereas finality is given when committed blocks with transactions can no longer be reverted/revoked.
 It is of importance to differentiate between *probabilistic and absolute finality*.